zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 It should be noted that:

 - All programs, subroutines and functions must be cataloged, with all programs being placed in the `JBCDEV_BIN` directory, and all subroutines and functions in the `JBCDEV_LIB` directory. `PATH` and `JBCOBJECTLIST` should include the same directory as `JBCDEV_BIN` and `JBCDEV_LIB`.
-- It is strongly recommended that programs from different files with the same name not be cataloged into the same _bin_ or _lib_ directory.
+- It is strongly recommended that programs from different program files with the same name not be cataloged into the same _bin_ or _lib_ directory.
 This is because they tend to overwrite with the last one cataloged being returned.
+  - In such a case, separate/multiple `JBCDEV_BIN` and `JBCDEV_LIB` directories may be necessary.
+See [Organizing Program Compiled Objects](./../../coding-corner/organizing-program-compiled-objects/README.md)
 - Compiler errors are more `C` than legacy MultiValue related.

 ### Subroutines and Functions